 The 2019 Texas Legislature and Governor Abbott greatly expanded the TWDB's role in flood planning.
 The TWDB will be administering a new state and regional flood planning process with flood planning regions based on river basins.
-The regional flood planning process will be developed, and initial regional flood planning groups formed by mid-2020; the first regional flood plans will be due in January 2023, and the first state flood plan will be due September 1, 2024.
+The initial regional flood planning groups were formed on October 1, 2020; the first regional flood plans will be due in January 2023, and the first state flood plan will be due September 1, 2024.

 Regional and State Flood Planning Rules

 The TWDB completed the review of public comments received on the proposed regional and state flood planning rules.
 The input received from the public during the comment period was thoughtful and constructive, and resulted in beneficial changes.
 The May 21, 2020 Board Item document includes attachments that describe the public comments received and changes made in response to those comments.

 At the May 21, 2020 Board meeting, the board approved the final administrative rules for 31 Texas Administrative Code Chapter 361 and 31 Texas Administrative Code Chapter 362 relating to Regional and State Flood Planning to implement Senate Bill 8, 86th Texas Legislature.

 The TWDB designated 15 flood planning regions in Texas on April 9, 2020.
 Board designation of flood planning regions is required under Senate Bill 8, 86th Texas Legislature, which established a new regional and state flood planning process for the state.